 Best Retro Look

-Retrospec Harper is a super-affordable fixie for newcomers, yet it has all the bells and whistles you could ask for.
-This steel fixed-gear bike has a retro appearance, though it’s available in a total of six colors and five sizes that fit different types of riders.
+State Bicycle Co.
+Wulf is a super-affordable fixie bike for newcomers, yet it has all the bells and whistles you could ask for.
+This steel fixed-gear bike has a retro appearance, it comes in matt black and is completely customizable.

-The bike rolls on Kenda Kwest 700 x 28mm tires and has a weight limit of 220 lbs.
+This bike rolls on puncture-resistant road tires.
 You’ll be pretty comfortable on your daily commutes thanks to the steel frame and fork.

-If you like the old-school cool, you’ll love cruising on the Harper.
+If you like the old-school cool, you’ll love cruising on the Wulf.

 When shopping around for your next fixie, the most important features to consider include: